How FDR Dragged Out WW II for Stalin

 Standing as an obstacle to any negotiated surrender, as noted by Admiral Canaris, was Roosevelt’s stubborn adherence to the “unconditional surrender” demand that he had announced at the Casablanca Conference in January of 1943.
 But what could have lain behind a policy that made the achievement of the political aims of the war so much more difficult for the United States?
 Roosevelt’s fundamental anti-German prejudice has been offered as one explanation.
 But that would not explain the rigid application of the same policy toward Japan, as well.
 Maybe one could credit that to the anti-Japanese attitude of Roosevelt’s Secretary of War, Henry Stimson, but no one forced Roosevelt to put the Republican war hawk Stimson in that position.

-When FDR propounded his “unconditional surrender” policy at Casablanca, it was opposed by both Winston Churchill and Joseph Stalin.
+When FDR propounded his “unconditional surrender” policy at Casablanca, both Winston Churchill and Joseph Stalin opposed it.
 Looking at who benefitted from it most, one can’t help but suspect that Stalin’s objections were insincere and cosmetic.
 Communist gains and American military costs both human and material in the Pacific theater rivaled those in Europe from our adherence to the “unconditional surrender” doctrine.
 Advised by the same people who advised FDR, President Truman responded to his own Secretary of the Navy, James Forrestal, and his peace efforts the same way that Roosevelt responded to George Earle.

 One might conclude from all this that we simply paid too little heed to the von Clausewitz dictum and lacked a clear vision of our political objectives in the war.
 The preponderance of evidence indicates, however, that Forrestal’s suggestion to McCarthy was right on the money, that we weren’t just bunglers.
 The objectives of those with the power were all too clear in their minds; they just weren’t those that served the best interests of the American people.